 Role:

-Service design lead, thought partner, workshop facilitator, deliverable designer
+Service design lead, thought partner to business organization, workshop facilitator, deliverable designer

 Partners: